Bealby/lisa-fairfield/README.md

   function of `d-none d-sm-block` and `d-block d-sm-none` and adding extra form fields to span the full length for the mobile.

+- For the `bio.html` page there is a moment of transition from large to medium screen where the image startes to look off alignment.
+  I implimented a media query of `@media(min-width:992px)` and increased the `margin-top` to `90px` which improved the alignment until all content is fitted to 1 column.

 ## DEPLOYMENT

 [Contents](#contents)